tapley/POKR/README.md

-# Sinatra Url Shortener
+# Personal Objectives and Key Results (POKR)

-## Learning Competencies
+## Intended use

-* Test-driven development using rspec and [rack-test][]
+* Create, track, and update personal goals as OKRs
-* Map the flow of data through a web application
+*
-* Use redirect
+* Set website to homepage.
+Will redirect to specified page if OKRs have been updated recently.
 * Use Active Record callbacks
 * Implement a user authorization scheme to limit unauthorized access to specific pages in a web application
 * Deploy your application to Heroku